With perfectly ripe summer time vegetables, grilled ratatouille pasta salad is a delightful spin on the traditional French dish.

 The pasta can cook while you grill the vegetables, so it comes together quite quickly.
 I’ll run you through the recipe and give you helpful hints and ideas.

-Look for the printable recipe card with measurements and specific directions at the end of this post.
+Look for the printable recipe card with measurements and specific instructions at the end of this post.
+You’ll find nutrition information there too.

 - Pasta: For this salad, a short pasta is best – something similar in size to the vegetables so you can get both vegetables and pasta in each bite.
 Try ziti, mini penne, farfalle, or another favorite of yours.
 Whole wheat or gluten-free is fine, too.